soundlinks/developer.soundlinks.net/docs/en/api/README.md

 After the decoding task is completed, the result will be posted as JSON format to the specific `callbackUrl`.
 The `id` in the responsed content is decoding task ID.

-**If `callbackUrl` equals to our base URL, Soundlinks will save the decoding result and developers can query the result using the next API.**
+**If `callbackUrl` equals to `https://stage-api.soundlinks.net/v3`, Soundlinks will save the decoding result and developers can query the result using the next API.**

 ## Query decoding result